ornatwork/nugetpackages/README.md

-Set of Chocolatey install packages
+Set of Chocolatey and Nuget install packages

-- Dev ( A pack of handy windows development tools )
+--- devset ( A pack of handy windows development tools )